 “[g]o in the Name of Allah, and in the cause of Allah.
 Fight those who disbelieve in Allah.
 Do not mutilate, do not be treacherous, do not steal from the spoils of war, and do not kill children.”

 Other ahadith also make it clear that killing women and children is forbidden.
 For example, a hadith in Sahih Bukhari states:

-“Narrated Ibn `Umar: During some of the Ghazawat of Allah’s Messenger (ﷺ) a woman was found killed, so Allah’s Messenger (ﷺ) forbade the killing of women and children.”
+“It is narrated by Ibn ‘Umar that a woman was found killed in one of these battles; so the Messenger of Allah (ﷺ) forbade the killing of women and children.”

 It is clear that attacks against civilians are not allowed by Islamic law, even during a state of war.
 As Islamic scholar Jalal Abualrub has explained, the Prophet Muhammad (peace be upon him):

 “…forbade the killing of women and children and targeting civilians in war, thus, setting the righteous and humane standard of conduct during war.”